convexengineering/convexengineering.github.io/projects.md

 ### Jungle Hawk Owl
 [Github](https://www.github.com/hoburg/jho)

-Design optimization of a long-endurance, medium altitude unmanned aircraft, whose mission is to provide communications coverage to areas affected by natural disasters.
-Development continues as part of the 16.82 Flight Vehicle Engineering Capstone course at MIT.
+As part of the 16.82 Flight Vehicle Engineering Capstone course at MIT, GPkit is being used for design optimization of a long-endurance, medium altitude unmanned aircraft, whose mission is to provide communications coverage to areas affected by natural disasters or other scenarios.

 ### Model Library
 [Github](https://www.github.com/hoburg/gpkit-models)

-A library of modular GP, SP, and SGP models for use in engineering design optimization.
+A growing library of modular GP, and SP models for use in engineering design optimization.

 <div class="news">
 <p>